dominik-juze-haus/AVR-project/README.md

 - Non-soldering field
 - Wires

-Photoresistor controls the LEDs using a PWM signal, which is regulated by the Arduino's ADC depending on the light intensity.
-The NPN transistor is used here to switch the fan on and off for temperature regulation.
+The LED indicates insufficient lighting and i controlled via a digital pin, which is regulated by the Arduino's ADC depending on the amount of light falling on the photoresistor.
+The fan is operated by a PWM signal from the board and changes it's speed depending on the humidity readings.
+The NPN transistor is used here to switch the fan on and off for temperature and humidity regulation.
 It needs a 12V power supply to function properly.
-The OLED display communicates via I2C bus with arduino, which uses 2 pins.
-SDA is the data line and SCL is the clock line.
-It is the principle of one master and several slaves, and the power supply is connected via Rd resistors.
+The OLED display communicates via I2C bus with arduino and displays all sensor readings.
+It is the principle of one master and several slaves.

 ## Instructions and photos
 ![1000027171](https://github.com/user-attachments/assets/8986efcb-698f-4686-a587-29c6455c2acc)